Top 21 Free & Paid Coding Websites for Kids

 Ultimately, GameBlox is a game editor that gives anyone the opportunity to make games.
 It is free and doesn’t require a download, plus it allows you to make games that you can play both on the site and on your mobile device.

-Most coding resources geared towards older students will be text-based, so having a blocks-based option helps students who are simultaneously older and at a beginner’s level in the process.
+Most coding resources coding websites for kids geared towards older students will be text-based.
+Having a blocks-based option helps students who are simultaneously older and at a beginner’s level in the process.

 The “Make a Game” button will take the coder straight to the editing screen where they can then click on “Help” to find five tutorials that will help them begin.
 Beyond this, there isn’t much instruction which is why it is less helpful for younger students who may find this to be a lot more frustrating.